maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 By injecting 9V at the primary, I hope to be able to get at least a few volts after my full-wave rectifier to light up my LED (about 2V).

 ## 3. My laser cutter design
+With the kerf, we can make adjust our design so that our joints fit correctly.
+However, it is always best to test it ourselves.
+To do so, we made a kind of "comb" with several different sizes and we can therefore find the ones that fit the best.

 To make a parametric design in Solidworks, I had to make a basic sketch then go to "Tools -> Equations" and there I could add my variables.
 In my sketch dimension I could then refer to those variables.

 <figure> <center>